sjsrey/ors/ors.md

 Interoperabiity and open modeling are vital to our ability to move regional science into the high performance computing era.

+open science piece on challenges of urban systems

+integration of multi scalar processes - regional grown and intraurban spatial structure.

 OGC, City GML, Water ML, open modeling initiative (all hands meeting)

 ### Open Collaboration

+what open questions in regional science should we be addressing

 ### Open Publishing